henadzit/henadzit.github.io/_posts/2015-07-07-4-percent-of-websites-fail.markdown

 * 2 monitoring nodes, one in Europe and one in the US;
 * a failure is when a website is considered as failing by both nodes for 2 or more data points (one data point is one minute);
 * a failure is any connection failure or an error HTTP code;
-* the results were filtered out to exclude obviosly irrelevant data like websites failing more than 20% of checks.
+* the results were filtered out to exclude obviously irrelevant data like websites failing more than 20% of checks.

 ### Preamble